clayauld/satcom-forecast/docs/TROUBLESHOOTING.md

 - Complete error messages from logs
 - Output from verification scripts
 - Directory structure of your installation
-- Test results from pytest suite
+- Test results from pytest suite (all 55 tests should pass)